xvnpw/xvnpw.github.io/content/posts/scaling-threat-modeling-with-ai.md

 ---

 Thanks for reading!
-You can contact me and/or follow me on [X](https://x.com/xvnpw).
+You can contact me and/or follow me on [X](https://x.com/xvnpw) and [LinkedIn](www.linkedin.com/in/marcin-niemiec-304349104).